Location La Paz, Bolivia

 - Aide the Monitoring and Evaluation Advisor in the implementation of a monitoring & evaluation system.

-- Support in any other additional activities when needed.
+- Support for any other additional activities when needed.

 Essential Academic Qualifications:

-University Degree in International Development, Education, Sociology, Psychology or other relevant area.
+-University Degree in International Development, Education, Sociology, Psychology; Bachelor of Social Work or other relevant areas

 Essential Professional Background: